shenzhou05/SRP-Chinese-Translation/Pages/VFXEditor/Visual-Effects-Editor.md

+> # WARNING
+>
+> This documentation refers to features that are not currently available in unity, and that are under continuous development.
+This section is a early, incomplete, work-in progress and, as such, contents and features described here are highly likely subject to change.

 ![](https://raw.githubusercontent.com/wiki/Unity-Technologies/ScriptableRenderPipeline/Pages/VFXEditor/img/vfxeditor-title.png)

 Welcome to the documentation page of the Visual Effects Editor (VFX Editor).
 Here you will be able to access a variety of topics to be start working with the new Unity Visual Effects toolchain.